 Monitoring how much you walk, run or cycle can help motivate you to do more in the short term, but to keep the momentum up it helps to set targets and slowly but surely build on them.

-Seeing how much of your activity of choice you do over one day or one session and then aiming to beat it the next one is always a good place to start (and is the way the Apple Watch's Workouts function).
+Seeing how much of your activity of choice you do over one day or one session and then aiming to beat it the next one is always a good place to start (and is the way the Workouts function works on Apple Watch).
 But build gradually rather than setting unrealistic goals, as that can lead to failure and constant failure is even more demotivating than having no targets at all.

-Many fitness trackers have the ability to set targets and goals built into their software (Garmin has an excellent ability to dynamically alter your step count to keep you motivated), but if not there are plenty of third-party apps that can do that for you, such as Endomondo.
+Many fitness trackers have the ability to set targets and goals built into their software (Garmin has an excellent ability to dynamically alter your step count to keep you motivated), but if not there are plenty of third-party apps that can do that for you too.

 2. Get competitive